plus3it/watchmaker/docs/troubleshooting/index.md

 # Troubleshooting Guidance

-Troubleshooting Watchmaker activies can be done by checking various system logs.
-Logfile locations vary by OS and _may_ vary by OS-+version_ and cloud-provider.
-The linked-to, per-OS, logfile discussions assume that you have executed Watchmaker per the relevant OSes' direct-usage guidance:
+Troubleshooting Watchmaker activities can be done by checking various system logs.
+Logfile locations vary by OS and _may_ vary by OS-version_ and cloud-provider.
+The per-OS, logfile discussions assume that you have executed Watchmaker per the relevant OSes' direct-usage guidance:

 ```{toctree}
 :maxdepth: 1